About the Online Certificate in Climate Change

 Climate change represents one of the most controversial and least understood threats to human, economic and environmental well-being on a global scale.
 The study of climate change offers an opportunity to develop the skills and effective policies to reduce risk and better adapt to a changing environment.
 In this 4-course, 4 c.u. certificate you gain an understanding of the Earth’s climate system and how and why it has changed over time.
 Within the disciplines of oceanic and atmospheric science, you focus on the mechanisms that drive climate change, both natural and the result of human actions.
 You also develop the communication skills to more effectively share an understanding of climate change and its relevant policy implications with a broad audience.

-You have the option to enroll in individual courses without committing to the entire certificate, enjoying the flexibility and expertise offered by Penn LPS Online to suit your schedule and interests.
+You have the option to enroll in individual courses without committing to the entire online certificate, enjoying the flexibility and expertise offered by Penn LPS Online to suit your schedule and interests.
+Visit the Cost of Attendance page for course tuition and fee rates.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.